By The Numbers: Are Canadians Prepared For Death?

 Yup, the general consensus seems to be that Canadians think making a Will is a bit of a bummer.
 While it may seem unpleasant, time-consuming, costly, and even unnecessary, it’s absolutely essential for Canadian adults to have an up-to-date Will.

 The good news is times are changing and estate planning is changing too!
 If you just need basic estate planning documents to protect your loved ones, it’s never been faster, easier, and more affordable.
-There are now convenient online solutions, like Epilogue, that let you make a legally-binding Will and Powers of Attorney without leaving the comfort of your own home.
+There are now convenient online solutions that let you make a legally-binding Will and Powers of Attorney without leaving the comfort of your own home.

 Epilogue helps you create the documents you need, so you can relax and get back to whatever it is you’d rather be doing.
 If you have 20 minutes today, you have time to plan for your future.